sumeetdas/succinct-rust/README.md

 # Succinct Rust
-This repo contains succinct notes on Rust programming language.
+This repo contains my notes on Rust programming language.

 # Variables
 * To define an immutable variable: